spacelift-io/user-documentation/docs/concepts/worker-pools.md

 * `SPACELIFT_TOKEN` - the token you’ve received from Spacelift on worker pool creation
 * `SPACELIFT_POOL_PRIVATE_KEY` - the contents of the private key file you generated, in base64.

-{% hint style="info" %}
+!!! info
     You need to encode the _entire_ private key using base-64, making it a single line of text.
 The simplest approach is to just run something like <mark style="color:purple;">`cat spacelift.key | base64 -w 0`</mark>in your command line.
 For Mac users, the command will be something like <mark style="color:purple;">cat spacelift.key | base64 -b 0</mark>
-{% endhint %}

 Congrats!
 Your launcher should now connect to the Spacelift backend and start handling runs.